genenetwork/gn_server/doc/design.md

 which should return "hello".

-The simple way to run a program in Elixir is something like
+The simple way to run a program in the REST API server is something like

 ```elixir
   def cmd(s) do